Plastic-Free Hydration: How Ditching Bottled Water Cuts Microplastics by 95%

 Microplastics aren’t something we can completely avoid.
 They’re in the air, the soil, our clothes.
 But water?
 That’s one of the few places we can drastically reduce our exposure right now.

 This is one of those tiny swaps that actually matters.
-And unlike so many health trends, this one is:
+And unlike so many health trends, this one is actually cheap, simple, effective, and backed by real science.

 From Bottled to Better